Are you a Law of Attraction Belieber?

 This is why I’m performing my own experiments with visualisation and mindfulness, methods I would encourage readers to trial themselves.

 Like this?
-Then browse more book summaries.
+Then browse more book summaries or see more books like this.